What type of Investor am I?

 Identifying a suitable jurisdiction for your irrevocable trust.

-Examples of trust jurisdictions recognised as being in the top tier of international finance centres and which are typically tax neutral for trusts established for non-resident beneficiaries include:
+Examples of trust jurisdictions recognized as being in the top tier of international finance centers and which are typically tax neutral for trusts established for non-resident beneficiaries include:

 • Jersey (Channel Islands),